hashicorp/terraform-guides/operations/automation-script/README.md

 `./loadAndRunWorkspace no` (no override will be done)

 ### Running with other Terraform code
 If you would like to load other Terraform code into a workspace with the script, replace main.tf in the config directory with your own Terraform code.
 All files in the config directory will be uploaded to your TFE server.
 Also edit variables.csv to remove the first row with the name variable and add rows for any Terraform and Environment variables that are required by your Terraform code.
+If your code has a terraform.tfvars file, please rename it to terraform.auto.tfvars since TFE overwrites any instance of terraform.tfvars with the variables set in the workspace.
+Adding variables already in a `*.auto.tfvars` file is not strictly necessary, but is recommended so that users looking at the workspace can see the values set on the variables.

 ## Cleaning Up
 If you want to run the script again, delete the workspace from the Settings tab of the workspace in the TFE UI.
 You do not need to delete or touch any of the files in the directory containing the script and other files.